Walk To School Week – Top 5 Activities for Teachers

 We love Living Streets' classroom packs and other resources – they're ideal for planning a five-day walking challenge in your school.

-This year, their research found that 42% of parents are concerned about air pollution around their children's schools.
+In 2019, their research found that 42% of parents are concerned about air pollution around their children's schools.

 It's clearer now, than ever, that promoting exercise, and reducing travel by car, in particular, is vital for our children's health and wellbeing.